ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ### MQTT Telemetry Data Subscription <a name="mqtt-telemetry-data-subscription"></a>

 The **MQTT-Subscriber** class in the Finland Bus Routes project plays a critical role in fetching real-time bus telemetry data.
-It does this by subscribing to specific MQTT topics and collecting data from buses operating throughout Finland.
+It does this by subscribing to specific MQTT topics and collecting data from buses operating throughout Helsinki region.

 #### Data Sources